 While general labor remains available, the competition for experienced technical professionals is intense.
-This article examines the practical human resources challenges in China’s advanced manufacturing landscape and outlines strategies for building a stable, high-performing technical team.
+This article examines the practical human resources challenges in China’s advanced manufacturing landscape and offers strategies for building a stable, high-performing technical team.

 Beyond Low-Cost Labor: The New Reality of China’s Manufacturing Workforce

-• The “War for Talent”: China’s solar industry does not operate in a vacuum.
+- The “War for Talent”: China’s solar industry does not operate in a vacuum.
 It competes for top engineering talent with other booming high-tech sectors, such as electric vehicles (EVs), semiconductors, and consumer electronics.
-These industries often offer highly competitive compensation packages, making for a challenging recruitment environment.
+These industries often offer highly competitive compensation packages, creating a challenging recruitment environment.

 The result is a landscape where simply offering a job is not enough.
 A strategic approach to recruitment and, more importantly, retention is essential for operational stability and growth.